-- 3. Assist businesses with developing effective non-traditional training modalities that can respond to rapid changes in business workforce needs and technology.
-Assist with the coordination of the appropriate training provider for technical assistance and identification of a program curriculum and instructor, as necessary. - 4.
-Analyze the workforce development needs of new or expanding businesses and offer solutions that can be provided through CSH.
+3. Assist businesses with developing effective non-traditional training modalities that can respond to rapid changes in business workforce needs and technology.
+Assist with the coordination of the appropriate training provider for technical assistance and identification of a program curriculum and instructor, as necessary.

+4. Analyze the workforce development needs of new or expanding businesses and offer solutions that can be provided through CSH.
 This includes developing customized training agreements with employers or industry groups of employers.
-Encourage and assist employers with applications for FloridaFlex and IWT grants through coordination with CareerSource Florida, Inc. - 5.
-Understand the nature of businesses operating in our rural area and deliver workforce services in a manner that recognizes the urgency of the marketplace, hiring cycles, and patterns or seasonal staffing needs.
-This includes educating the employer on special incentive programs, such as Work Opportunity Tax Credit, Enterprise Zone incentives, and the Federal Bonding initiative. - 6.
-Identify job openings with area employers, obtain the necessary job information (job title, minimum qualifications, pay, etc.), and provide applicable information to the Career Center's Business Specialist for posting job orders for potential referrals of job seekers.
+Encourage and assist employers with applications for FloridaFlex options (Quick Response and Incumbent Worker Training) through coordination with CareerSource Florida, Inc.

+5. Understand the nature of businesses operating in our rural area and deliver workforce services in a manner that recognizes the urgency of the marketplace, hiring cycles, and patterns or seasonal staffing needs.
+This includes educating the employer on special incentive programs, such as Work Opportunity Tax Credit, and the Federal Bonding initiative.

+6. Identify job openings with area employers, obtain the necessary job information (job title, minimum qualifications, pay, etc.), and provide applicable information to the career center's Business Services Assistant for posting job orders for potential referrals of job seekers.
 This also includes customized recruitment assistance, including advertising.
-Effective coordination is necessary between the Business Operations Team and the job seeker team to ensure proper and ongoing feedback is provided to the employer on the status of job opening(s), including number of referrals made. - 7.
-Host and facilitate job fairs and hiring events, including those targeting non-traditional jobs, and assisting with job placements. - 8.
-Host business roundtable discussions and business advantage seminars, or similar events, for local businesses.
-Topics are determined based on the needs and/or workforce concerns of the business community. - 9.
-Provide outplacement assistance for downsizing and business closures, in support of, and in collaboration with, the local workforce REACT team. - 10.
-Develop, implement, and maintain an effective Professional Placement Network for our local service area. - 11.
-Confidentially track employer information for trend analysis on services provided.
-Use this information to follow-up with employers to assess their satisfaction and need for further assistance. - 12.
-Coordinate with our economic development, education, and chamber of commerce partners to expand their knowledge of workforce development and include our local strategy into their respective programs.
+Effective coordination is necessary between the Business Operations Team and the job seeker team to ensure proper and ongoing feedback is provided to the employer on the status of job opening(s), including number of referrals made.

+7. Host and facilitate job fairs and hiring events, including those targeting non-traditional jobs, and assisting with job placements.

+8. Host business roundtable discussions and business advantage seminars, or similar events, for local businesses.
+Topics are determined based on the needs and/or workforce concerns of the business community.

+9. Provide outplacement assistance for downsizing and business closures, in support of, and in collaboration with, the local workforce REACT team.

+10. Confidentially track employer information for trend analysis on services provided.
+Use this information to follow-up with employers to assess their satisfaction and need for further assistance.

+11. Coordinate with our economic development, education, and chamber of commerce partners to expand their knowledge of workforce development and include our local strategy into their respective programs.

+To strengthen linkages between the one-stop delivery system and unemployment programs, our resource room staff members guide candidates through the on-line application process for re-employment assistance (RA) benefits.
+Candidates are provided our one-stop center orientation which outlines the services offered through our centers and are advised of services available to assist them in becoming re-employed, including but not limited to, workshops, hiring events, training programs, and mock interview opportunities.
+Resource room staff also assist customers with navigating the CONNECT system to claim their weeks for re-employment assistance and help guide customers to DEO when issues with their RA claims arise.
+Our resource rooms have phones available to connect customers with DEO for claims assistance.
+All customers coming into the onestop careers for employment or RA are required to register in Employ Florida and look for work.

+In addition, CSH facilitates the Priority Reemployment Planning Program (PREP), designed to address the reemployment needs of RA claimants by identifying and providing program services to new claimants who are most likely to exhaust their regular benefits before returning to work.

-(7) Priority for Services: Describe the local policy and procedures that have been established to give priority to recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient in the provision of individualized career services and training services in the Adult program.
+(8) Priority for Services: Describe local policies and procedures are established to prioritize recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient for individualized career and training services in the adult program.